BrewBlox/brewblox-documentation/docs/blog/2021-06-30-this-is-the-brewblox-spark-4/README.md

 Compared to the Photon inside the Spark 2 and 3, the ESP32 is much more powerful and has much more memory.
 This allows us to add more functionality and a nicer display, at lower cost.

-The ESP32 also has Bluetooth, which means we can communicate directly with a Tilt sensor or other Bluetooth device in the future.

 ## A bigger display

 The Spark 4 has a new 3.5 inch display, with a 480x320 resolution.
 This is twice the resolution of the Spark 3.